MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/infoboxes/expanding-tooltip-infobox.md

 ---
 title: "Expanding Tooltip Infobox | Microsoft Docs"
-description: Provides a code example that shows how to display the title of the pushpin in a tooltip infobox and the full infobox when clicked. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Provides a code example that shows how to display the title property of a pushpin in a tooltip when you hover over it and a detailed infobox that contains the title and description when the pushpin is selected. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""